Steve Wood: Bishop of the Carolinas

 Shortly after joining ACNA, Wood became involved with efforts to create the Diocese of the Carolinas, which was formed with 14 congregations with an average Sunday attendance of over 2,700.
 According to its official policy, the Diocese of the Carolinas "has supported the ordination of women as deacons and priests in the church, with the provision that women may not serve in the office of rector" since its inception in 2010.

 Wood served as vicar general of the diocese while it was in formation and, in 2012, he was elected to serve as its first bishop.
 Wood was consecrated on August 25, 2012, at St. Andrew's by Archbishop Robert Duncan.
 Co-consecrators included Archbishop-elect Stanley Ntagali of Uganda and Bishops Guernsey, Roger Ames, and Alphonza Gadsden.

 In April 2018, significant portions of the ministry center and office spaces at St. Andrew's were consumed by a structure fire.
 Local authorities were able prevent the fire from spreading to the historic chapel at St. Andrew's.

 Wood was hospitalized with COVID-19 and placed on a ventilator in an intensive care unit at East Cooper Medical Center in Mount Pleasant, South Carolina in April 2020, toward the beginning of the COVID-19 pandemic.
 Wood lost 30 pounds from the experience but eventually made a full recovery.
-In May 2020, Wood joined three other bishops in the ACNA—Jim Hobby of Pittburgh, Todd Hunter of C4SO, and Stewart Ruch of the Upper Midwest—in authoring a letter concerning the murder of George Floyd.
+In May 2020, Wood joined three other bishops in the ACNA—Jim Hobby of Pittsburgh, Todd Hunter of C4SO, and Stewart Ruch of the Upper Midwest—in authoring a letter concerning the murder of George Floyd.
 In the letter, Wood and the other bishops called the murder "an affront to God" and wrote: "We mourn alongside the wider Black community for whom this tragedy awakens memories of their own traumas and the larger history of systemic oppression that still plagues this country."